14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 Apple are also likely to join the VR/AR category and have already made few hints about it.
 When Apple put their marketing engines ON product categories are likely go mainstream.

-## Robots, Artifical Intelligence and Machine Learning
+## Robots and Artifical Intelligence

 The robots are here.
 They might not look like the one in the movies.
 They usually perform limited number of tasks and look a bit less cooler.

 {% include blog-youtube.html youtubeId="DgRtJTzVTKM" caption="Robot at SXSW, designed to give high fives." %}

 We went to an interesting talk at SXSW by Jerry Kaplan about Robots, AI and jobs.
 Jerry has done research the field for the better part of his life.
-He sees robots, artifical intelligence and machine learning as part of a on-going evolution thats been happening for many years; Automation.
+He sees robots and artifical intelligence as part of a on-going evolution thats been happening for many years; Automation.

 > Progress in AI is progress in automation.

 In 1790, 96% of US jobs where in farming, because of automation this number is down to 1.9% today.
 Less people will be needed in todays world.
 Tasks are being automated by robots and artifical inteligent.
 At the same time, new fields with new types of jobs are created.
 A good example are social marketing roles that did not exist few years back.

 Technology innovation, human touch and special talents will remain in-demand.
 It's is a challange for all of us, to educate people for jobs that are needed in the future.

+## Machine Learning and Cloud Computing

+Machine Learning gives computers the ability to learn without being explicitly programmed.
+It has the potential to improve our user experiences and make intelligent decisions on our behalf.

+We might not realise it, Machine Learning is all around us.
+By Google for search results, speech recognition and language translation.
+By Spotify to automatically generate a weekly playlist based on our taste.
+By AirBnb to suggest a rental price that fits our location and multiple other factors.

+{% include post-image.html alt="Machine that has better odds of winning Rock, Paper, Scissors then people by using Machine Learning.
+Picture taken in IBM Watson studio at SXSW." src="/images/blog/sxsw/watson-16_9.jpg" margin="both" ratio="16_9" caption=true %}

+Machine Learning requires big amount of data and specialized math skills to be effective.
+These resources are mainly available to bigger companies.
+However, tech giants have started making machine learning available for the rest of us, with the use of cloud computing.
+Examples are [Google Cloud](https://cloud.google.com/products/machine-learning/), [IBM Watson](https://azure.microsoft.com/en-us/services/machine-learning/), [Amazon AWS](https://aws.amazon.com/machine-learning/) and [Microsoft Azure](http://www.ibm.com/smarterplanet/us/en/ibmwatson/).

+> Cloud Computing will take Machine Learning mainstream

 {% include blog-author-hjortur.html %}